There are two different ways to install and use PySB:

 pipto install software, you may want to skip this step and use your existing Python installation.

-Anaconda has a simple graphical installer which can be downloaded from https://www.continuum.io/downloads - select your operating system and download the 64 bit version.
+Anaconda has a simple graphical installer which can be downloaded from https://www.anaconda.com/products/individual - select your operating system and download the 64 bit version.
 From PySB 2.0, we only support Python 3.x (see the Frequently Asked Questions for specific version support).
 The default installer options are usually appropriate.